 At Olivet, students will study three levels of calculus, abstract algebra, modern college geometry and classroom management.
 Students will complete between 100 to 130 hours of field experiences.
 Once completed, they will spend 60 supervised days teaching in a real classroom.

-Mathematics teaching is ideal for those who:
+Mathematics teaching is ideal for students who:

-- Enjoy puzzles over math problems
+- Enjoy puzzles and math problems

 - Explain math concepts to others